ZA

 How to use it (fast)

-- Search with the deceased’s details (name/ID as required by the tool).
+- Search with the deceased’s details.

 - Open a claim file with the fund and request the checklist in writing.

-Avoid scam ‘helpers’
+Avoid scam helpers

 Workplace payouts & documents

-Don’t just ask for ‘last salary’.
+Don’t just ask for last salary.
 Ask for a complete death-case payout checklist and the documents you’ll need elsewhere.

-Script for HR/Payroll (copy/paste)
+Script for HR or Payroll (copy/paste)

 Practical tip